peteroupc/peteroupc.github.io/graphicsapi.md

 ## 2-D Graphics

 The simplest way to proceed is to give the application a _frame buffer_, a block of memory consisting of a rectangular array of pixel samples.
 The nature of each pixel sample depends on the game's needs; for example, it may be an 8-bit index to a color palette, or a 16-bit color value.
+In this case, the application must render graphics in software.[^1]

 A tile- and sprite-based API suggested by the classic graphics specification is yet to be determined.